 8] Students are applying to more schools

-Nationwide, almost 18% of college-bound students applied to eight or more colleges – up from about 8% ten years ago.
+Nationwide, – up from about 8% ten years ago.
 Online applications, common applications and perhaps more aggressive recruiting could be fueling this trend.
 As a result, admission yields are down somewhat (currently hovering close to 40%).

 How do you feel about these trends — and how do you see them impacting your tutoring practice?
 Please comment and share your thoughts.